top of page

 But once we cleared the vegetation below the failure crack, we found that the bank had completely failed and slumped into the stream.

-Over the summer we undertook sort term stabilization of the existing bridge.
+Over the summer we undertook short term stabilization of the existing bridge.